pine-research-group/Gales-Nonconvex-Colloids-2025/README.md

 This repository contains code for performing molecular dynamics simulation on colloidal tetrahedra with non-convex interactions and analyzing the resulting structures.
+The output data from each simulation, and the code for running each simulation, can be found at: https://nyu.box.com/s/ukkl4lnbubi35w7nf9s0dbdyj4h4r7is